Soil carbon sequestration in reforested sites in the RGV

 More than two-thirds of terrestrial carbon is stored in the soil, yet regions of arid and semi-arid climates typically have soils with a low percentage of organic matter (0.2% to 0.5%).
 An increase in soil carbon not only represents sequestration of atmospheric CO2 for climate change mitigation, but also an enhancement of ecosystem services such as nutrient retention, plant growth, and habitat restoration for wildlife.

-Funding from Land Life Company.
+Funding from Land Life Company and The Nature Conservancy.